Back to blog

 1. receive the event

-2. identify whether it is message, edit, delete, install, or membership-related
+2. identify whether it's message, edit, delete, install, or membership-related

 3. fetch richer context if needed